 Verbose Guacamole currently requires you to have Git installed to use the version control features.

-If Git is not installed, install it from the official website.
+If Git is not installed, run

 First, find the most recent version on the Github Releases page.
 Don't pick a version that's title includes "Beta" or "RC", those are preview releases and not intended for normal use.

 Open the accordion labelled "Assets" at the bottom of the release.
 Download the file that ends in ".deb".